osmlab/atlas-checks/docs/checks/singleSegmentMotorwayCheck.md

 If none are found the edge is flagged.

 Roundabouts are excluded from this check because they often act more like highway links.
-There presence cannot be counted on to indicate the continuation of a highway classification.
+Their presence cannot be counted on to indicate the continuation of a highway classification.

 To learn more about the code, please look at the comments in the source code for the check.
 [SingleSegmentMotorwayCheck](../../src/main/java/org/openstreetmap/atlas/checks/validation/linear/edges/SingleSegmentMotorwayCheck.java)